 Skip to content

-CSP Episode 96: Becoming an Accidental Community Manager with Adrian Speyer
+Episode 96: Becoming an Accidental Community Manager with Adrian Speyer

-In this episode of the Community Strategy PodcastAdrian Speyer, an experienced digital marketer and community builder, shares the story behind his new book, The Accidental Community Manager.
+In this episode of the Community Strategy Podcast, Adrian Speyer shares the story behind his new book.
+He is an experienced digital marketer and community builder.
+The book is titled The Accidental Community Manager.

-With over ten years of community industry experience, Adrian has delivered numerous talks about community building at major international conferences and is the author of The Accidental Community Manager.
-He has worked with top brands, which has enabled him to teach community builders best practices, effective frameworks, and ways to be successful in community building that have a meaningful impact on organizational goals.
-Adrian currently resides in Montreal and is the Head of Community and Evangelism at Higher Logic Vanilla, a SaaS community platform hosting the best-loved brands in the world.
+He has worked with top brands.
+This experience has enabled him to teach community builders best practices and effective frameworks.
+He also teaches ways to be successful in community building that have a meaningful impact on organizational goals.
+Adrian now resides in Montreal.
+He is the Head of Community and Evangelism at Higher Logic Vanilla.
+This is a SaaS community platform hosting the best-loved brands in the world.

 12:20 Companies lose an opportunity for engagement when building on social media like Facebook.
 Adrian recommends building a community on a platform that the company can control.